juju-solutions/bigdata-community/_posts/2015-10-13-strata-juju-big-data.md

 having to wade through paperwork and wait for approvals.
-I couldn’t help but think how useful Juju would be in this environment &mdash; not necessarily replacing something like Ambari or Cloudera Manager, but supplementing it to allow data scientists and other end uses to create test/production clusters without taking time from an operations team.
+I couldn’t help but think how useful Juju would be in this environment &mdash; not necessarily replacing something like Ambari or Cloudera Manager, but supplementing it to allow data scientists and other end users to create test/production clusters without taking time from an operations team.

 All of the Netflix talks were absolutely packed, showing that big names draw